MikuAuahDark/love-fuser/README.md

 love-fuser
 =====

-`love-fuser` (temporary name, name ideas pending), fuses your game using GitHub Actions.
-Work in progress.
+`love-fuser` (name ideas welcome), fuses your game using GitHub Actions.
+Work in progress but usable.

 Usage
 =====

-**Soon, this repository will become a template repository.**

 Before fusing your game, enable/disable the workflow files for particular platform.
 Available workflows are: